What are the classes like?

 Which courses should I take?

 We recommend that you consult your academic advisors and study abroad advisors at your university for suggestions on which courses you should take, considering your major and minor requirements.
-You can take 6 to 18 credits, depending on the Forum-Nexus program and session you select.
+You can take 6 or 9 credits, depending on the session you select.

 Find a list of all of our courses here